PEI College of Occupational Therapists Responsibilities

 - to investigate complaints raised about a registrant's practice

-If a patient or a caregiver has a complaint about an occupational therapist, they should contact the Registrar of the Board through this website, or by mail.
-For a complaint to be pursued, it must be provided in writing to the Board.
+If a patient or a caregiver has a complaint about an occupational therapist, they should contact the Registrar of the College through this website, or by mail.
+For a complaint to be pursued, it must be provided in writing to the College.
 Complaints must include the name and address of the complainant, the name of the occupational therapist, and details about the event (such as the date, time, place and name of any other persons involved).